 President and founder of Osa Pacific Partners, a consulting and private equity company, Bill worked for Intel Corporation for 25 years in various management positions, including four years as General Manager of Intel Costa Rica, managing the entire Intel Costa Rica site.

-An associate at Caoba Legal, Federico specializes in environmental law and public-private partnerships.
+A partner at Caoba Legal, Federico specializes in environmental law and public-private partnerships.
 Federico earned his MBA from Imperial College in London, where he developed his expertise in carbon forestry and climate change mitigation mechanisms.
 Throughout his life Federico has been involved in conservation endeavors in the Osa Peninsula; nowadays he is part of a family-owned organization that protects over 2500 acres of primary forest in the area through private preserves.

 Member-at-large | Craig Thompson

 A lifelong conservationist, Craig Thompson has worked for the Wisconsin Department of Natural Resources for almost 30 years.
 He also holds Adjunct Faculty appointments in the biology departments of two universities in La Crosse, Wisconsin.
 Craig is active in the national and international conservation communities and keenly interested in working with birders to advance conservation across the Americas.
 He also has an inordinate fondness for cheese.

 President of Riverside Advisors, Will has 30 years of principal investing, corporate development and advisory experience across a wide range of industries.
 Since 2007, he has served as a senior executive, investor, board member and advisor within the renewable energy and environmental opportunities sector.
 He is also a pole vault coach at the Hudson Valley Flying Circus and a Masters level competitor.